 You can also use fake door tests to understand how current users feel about a new feature.

-Whether your fake door test comes within an interactive product tour for new users, or you present it as a modal pop-up for existing users, you can gauge interest in the minutest of features and get people excited for what’s to come.
+Whether your fake door test comes within an interactive product tour for new users, or you present it as a modal pop-up for existing users, you can gauge initial interest in the minutest of features and get people excited for what’s to come.

 How does this work?
 Take a look at a hypothetical test that Curtis Stanier, Product Lead at Delivery Hero, created to showcase the example he lays out in his Medium article on painted-door testing.